enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/data-and-state/index.md

 ```
 ### Adding Spotlight Support

-In [Hello, Enact!](../../tutorial-hello-enact/), we [introduced `MoonstoneDecorator`](../../tutorial-hello-enact/adding-moonstone-support/), which adds the base support for Spotlight in an application.
-All of our Moonstone controls that should be spottable support Spotlight out of the box.
+In [Hello, Enact!](../../tutorial-hello-enact/), we [introduced `ThemeDecorator`](../../tutorial-hello-enact/adding-moonstone-support/), which adds the base support for Spotlight in an application.
+All of our Sandstone controls that should be spottable support Spotlight out of the box.
 If you're creating a custom component, like we have in this example, you'll have to add that support yourself.
 Fortunately, in most cases, you can add Spotlight support by wrapping your component with the `Spottable` HOC.

 **./src/components/Kitten/Kitten.js**
 ```js